vhanla/SublimeTextTrans/Readme.md

 	**Notice**: Some Anti Malware false positives this really tiny executable, which is weird, so the source code is included in de ./lib directory, if you have issues with that, you can recompile yourself with FlatAssembler, and if your AntiVirusMalware software keeps as False Positive, maybe you should white list it or consider switching to a more reliable AV software.

-- ??**Linux**: `wmctrl` and `xprop` installed in your system, since they will be called to find the Sublime Text's windows and changing their opacity levels.
+- 🐧**Linux**: `wmctrl` and `xprop` installed in your system, since they will be called to find the Sublime Text's windows and changing their opacity levels.

 **For Sublime Installed:**